 What are the goals of education?
 Happiness?
 Wisdom?
 Wealth?
-Virtue?
-Is a child a blank slate or imprinted with inclinations, temperament and aptitudes?

-Others deal with the appropriate role of the teacher:
+Virtue?Is a child a blank slate or imprinted with inclinations, temperament and aptitudes?Others deal with the appropriate role of the teacher:

 Should teachers build character?
 If so, how?
 Should teachers in schools try to change society?
 Should the teacher be a "guide on the side" or a "sage on the stage"?
 Answers to many of these questions of course evolve gradually over the course of a career, the products of experience, observation, and individual teacher temperament.
-They can also emerge from-and be enhanced significantly by-the study of past and present philosophers of education.

-Studying the philosophy of education, in addition to being inherently interesting to teachers, increases intellectual confidence among them, makes them more reflective, and improves their instruction.
-It builds confidence by validating what some teachers are already doing but also encourages experimentation by suggesting new approaches.
-It lifts them out of the classroom and encourages them to think about what they do; thus it will fulfill NEH's suggested guideline: "to sustain their intellectual commitment to teaching."
+They can also emerge from-and be enhanced by-the study of past and present philosophers of education.
+In addition to being inherently interesting to teachers, studying the philosophy of education increases intellectual confidence among teachers, makes them more reflective, and improves their instruction.
+It not only builds confidence by validating what some teachers are already doing but also encourages experimentation by suggesting new approaches.
+It lifts teachers out of the classroom and encourages them to think about what they do; thus it will fulfill NEH's suggested guideline: "to sustain their intellectual commitment to teaching."
+A teacher from the 2014 Seminar wrote, "I will absolutely apply this knowledge to my classroom, and I look forward to sharing my experience with my colleagues at home.
+I already feel as though I am a better teacher."
+Another teacher noted: "My teaching will be influenced in large and small ways by myriad insights gained from readings and discussions in this program."

-Each participant prepares a paper, either on one of the philosophers we study or on one of the books listed in the bibliography.
+Each teacher prepares a paper, either on one of the philosophers we study or on one of the books listed in the bibliography.
 The goal is to link the chosen philosopher to contemporary educational issues and to the teacher's personal educational experience.
 Papers are posted on the Seminar's website and participants are encouraged to create presentations suitable for a conference, for publication, and for inclusion on EDSITEment.
-The papers from the 2014 Seminar were ambitious and substantial with titles ranging from John Locke's Some Thoughts Concerning Education: A Teacher's Perspective to Striking Out: The App Generation and the Writing Process.
-Many will have lasting impact, for example, The Most Democratic School of Them All: Why the Sudbury Model of Education Should be Taken Seriously has been submitted for publication to an educational journal; and Finding Understanding: Theoretical Modeling, Threshold Concepts, and Educational Reform has become part of the participant's Ph.D. dissertation.
+The papers from the 2014 Seminar were ambitious and substantial with titles ranging from "John Locke: A Teacher's Perspective" to "Striking Out: The App Generation and the Writing Process."
+Some will have lasting impact-for example, one participant's paper, "The Most Democratic School of Them All: Why the Sudbury Model of Education Should be Taken Seriously," was published in the 2015 Fall issue of Schools: Studies in Education.